sysprog21/mado/tools/font-edit/README.md

 3. `'l' 10,0`: Starting from `10,-42` and ending at `10,0`, draw a straight line.
 4. `'e'`: End the drawing of glyph `1`.

-Each point seen in `twin-fedit` corresponds to an operation.
-By selecting a point in `twin-fedit`, you can modify the coordinates to edit any glyph.
+Each point seen in `font-edit` corresponds to an operation.
+By selecting a point in `font-edit`, you can modify the coordinates to edit any glyph.

 ## Quick Guide
 For each glyph, there are the following shortcut keys used for editing the glyph.